nickp60/sraFind/README.md

 Rscript get_accs.R ./output/
 # make sure you have an api key set:
 parallel -j <ncores> --progress :::: output/sraFind-fetch-cmds.txt
-Rscript scripts/parse_results.R 'Complete Genome' ./results/ ./output/ncbi_dump/
+Rscript scripts/parse_results.R 'Complete Genome' ./results/ ./output/ncbi_dump_clean/
 ./scripts/commit.sh
 ``

 When updating the database, ensure to pull the latest version of this repo from git, which includes the current database as a tar'ed `./output/ncbi_dump`.
 Uncompress this, then run `Rscript get_accs.R ./output/`.
 This will look through `prokaryotes.txt` and try to get the XML links for any biosample not in the database.
 Keep in mind that this will not get updates to Biosamples for which a link has already been saved.
+Also keep in mind NCBI's API limit: no more than 3 per second, or 10 per second with an API key.
+So this can take a long time.

+Then, the parse_results.R script extracts the relavent data from the XML into a pretty tabular format.

 Once this has been completed, use the `scripts/commit.sh` to remove empty files, commit the resulting compressed database, and clean up.